damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] People Ops: Move the applicant to the "Hired" bucket in Workable, this automagically creates their profile in BambooHR.
 Find the profile on BambooHR and enable on "self-service".
 * [ ] People Ops: In BambooHR, input relevant data (title, dates, contract type, compensation) into the team members profile tabs "Job".
 Be sure to add the personal and work email address before saving the newly entered information.
 * [ ] People Ops: file signed contract with PIAA or NDA+IP agreements in BambooHR profile under "Documents"-->"Signed Contract/Offer Letter".
 Set the uploaded documents to "shared" so that the team member can also view them.
-* [ ] People Ops: when applicable, file photo ID in BambooHR profile under "Documents"--> "Verification Docs"
+* [ ] People Ops: file photo ID in BambooHR profile under "Documents"--> "Verification Docs"
 * [ ] People Ops: list any stock options that were part of the offer in BambooHR profile under "Benefits"--> "Stock Options"
 * [ ] People Ops: Give team member access to the GitLab availability calendar
 * [ ] People Ops: Add new team member to the next monthly GitLab 101 call